UC Davis safety tips and safety resources

 - Get a safety escort or safe ride on the Davis campus

-- UC Davis Police Safe Rides is a free services that provides transportation after-hours on campus.
-Call 530-754-COPS or use our free smart phone application (TapRide) to request a ride.
+- UC Davis Police Safe Rides is a free service that provides transportation after-hours on and off campus.
+Call 530-752-2677 or use our free smart phone application (Transloc) to request a ride.

 - Get a safety escort on the Sacramento campus